Ravindder/Xebia_AbuDhabi/README.md

 ConcreteComponents : Affiliate,Employee and RegularCustomer

-Decorator : Bill
+Decorator : IBillingService

-ConcreteDecorator : BillingService.
+ConcreteDecorator : BillingService and Bill

 UnitTests:
 I've used default Microsoft's TestFramework to design and run the tests.